23

 the best treadmills of 2018

-This is awesome because it gives us plenty of variety to choose from, but it can also get a little overwhelming.
+This is awesome because it gives us plenty of variety to choose from, but having so many great treadmills to choose from can also make finding the right one more challenging.

 Especially if you aren’t sure where to start.